kubevela/kubevela.github.io/docs/end-user/binding-traits.md

 title:  Binding Traits
 ---

-Traits is also one of the core concepts of the application deployment plan.
+Traits is also one of the core concepts of the application.
 It acts on the component level and allows you to freely bind various operation and maintenance actions and strategies to the component.
-For example, configuration gateway, label management and container injection (Sidecar) at the business level, or flexible expansion and contraction at the administrator level, gray release, etc.
+For example, configuration gateway, label management and container injection (Sidecar) at the business level, or flexible scaler at the admin level, gray release, etc.

 Similar to Component, KubeVela provides a series of out-of-the-box traits, and also allows you to customize and extend other operation and maintenance capabilities with traits.

-## 查看 KubeVela 的运维特征类型
+## KubeVela's Trait

 ```